ITU-BDSA23-GROUP15/Chirp/docs/report.md

 -   Open a browser and go to http://localhost:5273/
 -   Do we need to do any migrations?

 You should now expect to see the public timeline, stating at the top of the site, that you need to login to cheep, a login button should be available at the top right.
-The rest of the features on the site, will only become available after logging in, which is done using your github account.
+The rest of the features on the site, will only become avaibalbe after logging in, which is done using your github account.

 ## How to run test suite locally
 ### Unit and integration tests